 And, the process of arousal brings additional blood flow to genitals, facilitating the repair and nourishment of vaginal tissues, which helps to decrease or prevent vaginal atrophy.
 Additionally sexual activity is another way to exercise pelvic floor muscles, which strengthen the bladder muscles.

 There’s nothing negative one can say about having a favorite sex toy or two at your disposal.
 Need a midday pick me up?
 I can’t think of anything more fun than a quick bit of self-pleasuring—grab that vibrator and let yourself be emerged in pleasure—it gives me a surge of creativity.
 Want to discover where your erogenous zones are?
 Pick up a vibrator and explore.
 Want a stronger orgasm during penetrative sex?
 Add a little vibrator to the clitoral area.

 In choosing a sex toy, you can select one designed for insertion, like the g-spot stimulators from LELO, or clitoral vibrators which are made for external stimulation.
 There are large vibrators and tiny ones.
 There are lots of options depending on what you desire.

 If you're interested in trying out a vibrator but aren't sure where to start, you've come to the right place!

 The LELO SIila clitoral stimulator has a wide, easy to hold base.

 Pleasure Without Penetration

-A vibrator allows you to feel and give pleasure without vaginal penetration - a plus for women who have issues with dryness or pain during intercourse.
+For someone with a vulva, pleasure typically originates from the clitoris, not the vagina.
+A vibrator or sex toy allows you to feel pleasure, or to orgasm, without vaginal penetration—a plus for people who have issues with dryness or pain during intercourse.
+And a definite plus for people who aren’t in relationships.
 It’s also a useful tool for couples if erectile issues are present.
-That's right - men can use vibrators too!
+More designers are realizing that penis-owners enjoy and benefit from vibrators too!